 For crispy fillo:

 - 3-4 tbs olive oil or butter

-Take the pastry sheets out of the fridge for at least 15 min before handling to avoid breaking although sheets are a lot easier to handle and they warm quicker than puff or crust pastry.
+- Take the pastry sheets out of the fridge for at least 15 min before handling to avoid breaking although sheets are a lot easier to handle and they warm quicker than puff or crust pastry.

-Optionally, brush with a little oil or melted butter but not necessary, add a spoon full or two of cheese (on the shorter side of the rectangle) but don't go all the way to the edges so that the pastry sheet margins could be folded in slightly and then roll or make little parcels just like I did.
+- Optionally, brush with a little oil or melted butter(for extra crispness) not necessary though, add a spoon full or two of the cheese composition (on the shorter side of the rectangle) but don't go all the way to the edges so that the pastry sheet margins could be folded in slightly, and then roll or make little parcels just like I did.
 Roll or pack lengthwise.
-There is no right or wrong but the only thing I will say at this point is to not overload the sheets with too much cheese as there should be a right balance between the amount of pastry and one of cheese.
+There is no right or wrong but the only thing I will say at this point is to not overload the sheets with too much cheese as there should be a right balance between the amount of pastry and the one of cheese.